TomBosmans/factories/README.md

 }
 ```

-Now in a spec you can do the following:
+Now in a jest spec you can do the following:
 ```ts
 describe("", () => {
   let module: TestingModule